HanaFEKI/Histopathology_foundation_models/README.md

 ---
 ## 🧠 Foundation Models in Computational Pathology

 A curated list of foundational and large-scale models for computational pathology.
-This table categorizes each model by its learning paradigm and highlights core innovations and downstream capabilities.
+These tables categorize each model by its learning paradigm and highlights core innovations and downstream capabilities.

 ### Self-Supervised Learning (SSL)